aws-powertools/aws-lambda-powertools-python/docs/utilities/parser.md

 ### Built-in models

-Parser provides built-in models for parsing events from AWS services.
-You don't need to worry about creating these models yourself - we've already done that for you, making it easier to process AWS events in your Lambda functions.
+You can use pre-built models provided by the Parser for parsing events from AWS services, so you don’t need to create these models yourself, we’ve already done that for you.

 === "sqs_model_event.py"

     ```python hl_lines="2 7"
     --8<-- "examples/parser/src/sqs_model_event.py"